Skip to main content

 EAPA members can also access the exclusive Members-Only Commented Version, in which not only the data, but the analysis of trends comparing countries and the data from previous years are also presented.

-In 2023, the total production of Hot and Warm Mix Asphalt (HMA and WMA) reached 202,7 million tonnes for the EU-27 countries and 269,0 Mt considering further countries in Europe (e.g. Great Britain, Iceland, Norway, Serbia, Switzerland and Turkiye).
-Compared to the previous year, these figures represent decreases of 4,6% and 3,7% respectively, falling back to values lower than those registered in 2020, characterised by the Covid-19 pandemic.
+In 2024, the total production of Hot and Warm Mix Asphalt (HMA and WMA) was 208,5 million tonnes for the EU-27 countries and 268,7 Mt considering further countries in Europe (e.g. Great Britain, Iceland, Norway, Serbia, Switzerland, and Turkiye).
+The value of 268,7 Mt is the lowest registered in the latest 3 decades, with the only exception of the year 2014 (263,7 Mt), which was the lowest point after the financial crisis of 2008 (Figure 1).

 Figure 2 shows the percentage of available reclaimed asphalt, which was re-used for the manufacture of new mixes (including HMA, WMA, Half-WMA and CMA), recycled as unbound road layers and other civil Engineering applications, and utilized in other unknown applications or put to landfill.
 For the calculation of these values, only countries providing full data (total amount and use percentages) were considered.
-These countries were Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, France (estimated from previous year), Germany, Great Britain, Hungary, Ireland, Norway, Slovakia, Slovenia, Spain, Switzerland and Turkiye.
-In these countries, a total of 37,5 Mt of reclaimed asphalt was available, out of which, 76% was re-used, 20% was recycled and only 4% was used on unknown applications or put to landfill.
+These countries were Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Great Britain, Hungary, Ireland, Norway, Slovenia, Spain, Switzerland and Turkiye.
+In these countries, a total of 40,0 Mt of reclaimed asphalt was available, out of which, 73% was re-used, 24% was recycled and only 3% was used on unknown applications or put to landfill.

-Figure 3 shows the percentage of total production done at Warm Mix Asphalt temperature for countries with complete data series available for the period 2013 – 2023.
-These are Czech Republic, Denmark, France (estimated from previous year), Great Britain, Hungary, Norway, Slovakia, Slovenia and Spain.
-As it can be observed, in the mentioned countries, the market share of WMA significantly increased over the last years to an average value of 18,3% in 2023, with some countries reporting values close to 30%.
+Figure 3 shows the percentage of total production done at Warm Mix Asphalt temperature for countries with complete data series available for the period 2013 – 2024.
+These are Austria, Belgium, Croatia, Czech Republic, Estonia, France, Germany, Great Britain, Hungary, Ireland, Norway, Portugal, Slovakia, Slovenia and Spain.
+As it can be observed, in the mentioned countries, the market share of WMA significantly increased over the last years to an average value of 14,6% in 2024, with some countries reporting values around to 30%.

 Choose your language »